Mac Moore/Lawrence Sports

 The Bulldogs ended a 19-year drought to return to state and earn what was then a program-best third-place finish.

-But Baldwin only reached the state just once more over the next 23 years, returning during the 2015-2016 season for another state quarterfinals exit.
+But Baldwin only reached state just once more over the next 23 years, returning during the 2015-2016 season for another state quarterfinals exit.

 Then the Bulldogs went through another seven year drought, ending with the team returning to state during Carr’s freshman campaign.
 The Bulldogs would end up losing to league rival Eudora 46-42 in overtime of the state quarterfinals.